 In continuing the process of constantly learning something new during this COVID-19 pandemic, I took the challenge, from the Maine Project Learning Tree coordinator, of creating a video to showcase the Project Learning Tree Activity #23, "The Fallen Log."
 Well, actually, Drew created the video and I did the dialog and took the still shots.
-By the way, my video along with others featuring more activities are featured on the Maine Project Learning Tree website under the activity list.
+By the way, my video along with others featuring more activities are featured on the Maine Project Learning Tree website under Educator Resources, Nature at Home.
 They are also on a National Project Learning Tree Youtube channel.

 Here is a pdf of the data sheet that I created to go along with the activity, in case you want to give it a try;-) And, here is a fallen log data sheet from the Minnesota PLT.
 And, here is a great little poster about lichens;-)